aerobless/knowledge/💻 Software Development/☀ Apache Solr.md

----
-description: >-
-  Solr is a blazing-fast, open source enterprise search platform built on Apache Lucene.
+Apache Solr is an open-source search platform built on Apache Lucene designed for scalability, full-text search, and data indexing capabilities to power search applications.
----

 # Common Issues

 ## Query Parser Choice